 - Criteria to use Stabilization Fund and Unassigned Fund Balance: Notwithstanding any other provision of this policy, unassigned fund balance, if sufficient and available, should be used before the use of funds from the Stabilization Fund.
-Further, the use of unassigned fund balance should only be for one-time expenditures.
-If necessary, an amount from the Stabilization Fund can be appropriated in the following budget year for one-time expenditures or under the following circumstances: - To offset temporary reduction in revenues from local, state, and federal sources - When the Board decides to not increase the City of Chicago property taxes to the maximum allowable property tax cap - To retire the Board's debt - To fund major legal settlements or liability claims made against the Board - To fund necessary one-time equipment or capital spending required for the Board. - To pay for costs related to an unforeseen emergency or natural disaster - To pay for specific education initiatives lasting no more than three years
+Further, the use of unassigned fund balances should only be for one-time expenditures.
+If necessary, an amount from the Stabilization Fund can be appropriated in the following budget year for one-time expenditures or under the following circumstances: - To offset temporary reduction in revenues from local, state, and federal sources - When the Board decides to not increase the City of Chicago property taxes to the maximum allowable property tax cap

+- To retire the Board's debt - To fund major legal settlements or liability claims made against the Board - To fund necessary one-time equipment or capital spending required for the Board. - To pay for costs related to an unforeseen emergency or natural disaster - To pay for specific education initiatives lasting no more than three years - Assigned Fund Balance Replenishment: It is the policy of the Board to maintain 15 percent of its operating and debt service budget in the stabilization fund and to allow the Stabilization Fund to be used for the purposes listed in the policy.

-- O Assigned Fund Balance Replenishment: In the event that the assigned stabilization fund decreases below 15 percent of the upcoming operating and debt service budget, the CFO must prepare and present to the Board a plan to replenish the stabilization fund as part of the annual statement the CFO submits to the Board in conjunction with the annual budget (see the Monitoring and Reporting section of this document).
+In the event that the assigned stabilization fund decreases below 15 percent of the upcoming operating and debt service budget, the CFO must prepare and present to the Board a plan to replenish the stabilization fund as part of the annual statement the CFO submits to the Board in conjunction with the annual budget (see the Monitoring and Reporting section of this document).
 If necessary, any surplus CPS generates must first go towards replenishing the stabilization fund until the 15 percent goal is achieved and then to the unassigned fund balance.
 The Board must approve and adopt a plan to restore these balances to the target levels within a 12-month period.
-If restoration of the reserve cannot be accomplished within this period without severe hardship, then the CFO, Deputy CFO or Controller may request that the Board approve an extension of this restoration deadline. - Workers Compensation/Tort Fund: The restricted fund balance target for the Workers Comp/Tort Fund is no less than one percent and no more than two percent of the operating budget.
-This fund balance must only be used for expenses specified by the Illinois School Code 105 ILCS 5/2-3.170 such as unanticipated large tort, property loss, workers' compensation, or liability claims. - Capital Projects Funds: Restricted fund balance must equal the unused bond proceeds, revenues, and available fund balance from the previous fiscal year.
-All fund balance in the Capital Projects Funds will be re-appropriated in the following year for eligible construction and renovation projects. - Debt Service Funds: Funds restricted for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with escrow agents.
+If restoration of the reserve cannot be accomplished within this period without severe hardship, then the CFO, Deputy CFO, or Controller may request that the Board approve an extension of this restoration deadline.

+- Workers Compensation/Tort Fund: The restricted fund balance target for the Workers Comp/Tort Fund is no less than one percent and no more than two percent of the operating budget.
+This fund balance must only be used for expenses specified by the Illinois School Code 105 ILCS 5/2-3.170, such as unanticipated large tort, property loss, workers' compensation, or liability claims. - Capital Projects Funds: Restricted fund balance must equal the unused bond proceeds, revenues, and available fund balance from the previous fiscal year.
+All fund balances in the Capital Projects Funds will be re-appropriated in the following year for eligible construction and renovation projects. - Debt Service Funds: Funds restricted for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with escrow agents.
 Assigned funds in the Debt Service Funds represent the Board's efforts to cover increases in future debt service requirements.
 The Office of Treasury must determine the proper level of funds needed for this purpose each fiscal year.